Encodability Criteria for Quantum Based Systems: Encoding Quantum Based Systems

 The application of unitary transformations and the creation of new qubits are translated to the corresponding super-operators.
-Measurement is translated into the super-operator for measurement with unkown result followed by the choice $ \EncDist{\seq{q}; x; \cqpEnc{P}} $ over the branches of the possible outcomes of measurement, \ie after the first measurement the translation is similar to the translation of a probability distribution in the second case.
-Note that we combine two kinds of measurement in this translation.
-The outer measurement \wrt an unkown result dissolves entanglement on the measured qubits and ensures that the density matrix after this first measurement is the sum of the density matrices of the respective cases in the distribution (compare with $ \rho_{\boxplus} $ and Example~\ref{exa:measurment}).
-The measurements \wrt $ 0 \leq i < 2^r $ within $ \EncDist{\seq{q}; x; \cqpEnc{P}} $ then check whether the respective case $ i $ occurs with non-zero probability and adjust the density matrix to this result of measurement if case $ i $ is picked.
-The creation of new channel names is translated to restriction, where a $\tau$-guard simulates the step that is necessary in \CQPM to create a new channel.
+Measurement is translated into the super-operator for measurement followed by the choice $ \EncDist{\tilde{q}}{v}{\Enc{P}} $ over the branches of the possible outcomes of measurement, \ie after the first measurement the translation is similar to the translation of a probability distribution in the second case.
+Note that we measure twice in this translation.
+The outer measurement---that is a super-operator for measurement---dissolves entanglement on the measured qubits and ensures that the density matrix after this first measurement is the sum of the density matrices of the respective cases in the distribution (compare with $ \rho_{\boxplus} $ and Example~\ref{exa:measurment}).
+The measurements within $ \EncDist{\tilde{q}}{v}{\Enc{P}} $---that are not performed by a super-operator but require to indeed physically measure the qubits---then check whether the respective case $ i $ occurs with non-zero probability and adjust the density matrix to this result of measurement if case $ i $ is picked.
+The creation of new channel names is translated to restriction, where a $\tau$-guard simulates the step that is necessary in \CQS to create a new channel.
 The restriction ensures that this new name cannot be confused with any other translated source term name.
 Since in the derivative of a source term step creating a new channel the new channel is added to $ \phi $ in the configuration, we restrict all channels in $ \phi $.
+A condition in \CQS is translated to a conditional in \OQS.
+We add a $ \tau $ to guard the continuation of the conditional in the target, since resolving a conditional in \CQS (in contrast to \OQS) requires a step.
 The remaining translations are homomorphic.